Best Hosted PBX Provider Australia (2026): What to Look For

 Pre-commitment checklist: - [ ] Confirm the provider supports AU geographic numbers in your state code and can supply or port a 1300/1800 number if you need one - [ ] Get an itemised quote for your exact seat count and feature requirements, not just the headline per-user price - [ ] Ask specifically about your existing number(s): are they Category A or Category C?
 What is the porting timeline? - [ ] Confirm the contract terms: month-to-month or fixed term, auto-renewal conditions, early termination fee - [ ] Confirm AUD billing (not USD) and check for fair use caps on "unlimited" call plans - [ ] Ask whether 000 emergency calling is configured by default and what you need to do to verify it - [ ] Test the mobile app if any staff will use softphones on their phones or laptops - [ ] If you own SIP desk phones already, confirm they are compatible before ordering hardware from the provider - [ ] Request a trial period or pilot before committing to a long contract - [ ] Check whether the provider is a TIO member (search at tio.com.au)

-Does a hosted PBX work on NBN?
+Does a cloud phone system work on NBN?

-Yes, but it requires correct configuration.
-VOIP providers in Australia are required to provide access to 000 emergency services.
+Yes, but it requires correct configuration. business phone companies in Australia are required to provide access to 000 emergency services.
 The critical difference from a traditional landline is that your physical address must be registered with the provider before 000 calls will route correctly to the nearest emergency service centre.
 Some providers do this automatically at account setup.
 Others require you to submit a service address.
 Always test 000 from your new system before decommissioning your old one.
 Call 000 and confirm with the operator that your registered address is displaying correctly.
 Do not assume it works without testing.

 The terms are used interchangeably in the Australian market.
 Both refer to a phone system where the PBX infrastructure (the call switching, routing, and feature processing) runs in a provider's data centre rather than on hardware you own on-site.
 You access it via the internet.
-Some providers use "hosted PBX" to emphasise the managed service aspect and "cloud PBX" to emphasise the modern infrastructure.
+Some providers use "cloud phone system" to emphasise the managed service aspect and "cloud PBX" to emphasise the modern infrastructure.
 There is no meaningful technical distinction between the two in the context of buying a phone system for your business.
 For a broader look at how cloud PBX works in the Australian context, see the cloud PBX Australia guide.

 There are two main checks.
 First, verify that the provider is a registered carrier or carriage service provider under the Telecommunications Act 1997, or that they operate on top of a registered carrier.
 ACMA maintains a register of licensed carriers at acma.gov.au.
 Second, check whether the provider is a member of the Telecommunications Industry Ombudsman (TIO) scheme.
 TIO membership is required for providers with annual revenue above a threshold, and membership means you have access to free external dispute resolution if things go wrong.
 You can search for TIO members at tio.com.au.
 Providers that are not TIO members are not necessarily illegitimate, but you lose that dispute resolution avenue.
 Also confirm that 1300 and 1800 numbers are supplied through an ACMA-registered carrier if you require them.